 - Re-examining of pathways and help for organisations to form a clear strategy for training needs and pathways.
 Training providers meet to discuss skill needs and future planning. - Funding of aviation training through the Targeted Training and Apprentice Fund (TTAF).
-Aviation training costs are a barrier which needs to be addressed for a more diverse workforce. - ▶ The EFTS (Effective Full-time Student) funding model needs to be reviewed to ensure it is future focused, with the EFTS cap set at a level that ensures enough people can be trained in the aviation roles needed for the aviation sector's recovery. - Acknowledgement of a pilot shortage at government level and review of funding.
-A proactive and collaborative response is needed from the government and airlines, with investment in training to meet future workforce needs. - ▶ Effective engagement between Domestic Rotary General Aviation and NZQA and TEC regarding equitable student funding, that reflects training activity and student achievements.
+Aviation training costs are a barrier which needs to be addressed for a more diverse workforce. - The EFTS (Effective Full-time Student) funding model needs to be reviewed to ensure it is future focused, with the EFTS cap set at a level that ensures enough people can be trained in the aviation roles needed for the aviation sector's recovery Flight training costs have increased and funding has not kept up, which has restricted the accessibility of training. - Acknowledgement of a pilot shortage at government level and review of funding.
+A proactive and collaborative response is needed from the government and airlines, with investment in training to meet future workforce needs. - Effective engagement between Domestic Rotary General Aviation and NZQA and TEC regarding equitable student funding, that reflects training activity and student achievements.
 Funding is needed to support the career path from helicopter pilot to instructor, which is currently very costly and there is a shortage.
-This part of the aviation sector would like input into the formation of the Workforce Development Council teams dealing with aviation to see effective reform. - ▶ Buy in and collaboration with agencies e.g. CAA, NZQA and the aviation sector for a common cause. - ▶ Use data to track trainees after completing to understand where they go. - Development of digital technology to improve both the customer interface and internal work processes, utilising technology to work smarter.
+This part of the aviation sector would like input into the formation of the Workforce Development Council teams dealing with aviation to see effective reform. - A collaborative working relationship between all stakeholders including the aviation sector, NZQA, CAA, the Workforce Development Council, ServiceIQ and providers.
+Having all parties connecting will avoid advisory group overlap and be more efficient. - Use data to track trainees after completing to understand where they go. - Development of digital technology to improve both the customer interface and internal work processes, utilising technology to work smarter. - Support for costs of courseware or developing courseware, including materials and equipment to keep up with changing technology and future needs.